scjjb/Ovarian_Subtype_Mags/docs/README.md

 ## Code Examples
-The following code includes examples from every stage of pre-processing, hyperparameter tuning, and model validation.
+The following code includes examples from every stage of pre-processing, hyperparameter tuning, and model validation at multiple magnifications.

 <details>
 <summary>
-Tissue region extraction
+Tissue patch extraction
 </summary>
 We segmented tissue using saturation thresholding and extracted non-overlapping tissue regions which corresponded to 256x256 pixel patches at 40x (e.g. 512x512 for 20x, 1024x1024 for 10x).
 At this stage all images are still at 40x magnification, and only the patch size is changing: